Skip to main content

 The Role of Therapy Animals

 Therapy animals are a type of assistance animal.
 They offer comfort and companionship.
-However, they do not have the same legal protections as service animals or emotional support animals (ESAs).
+However, they do not have the same legal protections as service animals or ESA's.
+People often use therapy animals in places like hospitals, schools, and nursing homes.
+They help reduce stress, anxiety, and loneliness.

+Studies show that therapy animals can be as effective for mental illnesses and post-trauma therapy as some medications.
 Trainers often train these animals, usually dogs, to interact with many people.
 This is different from service animals, which help one specific person.

 Training Requirements for Therapy Animals